SNIP is designed to run on a wide range of different PC configurations. The minimum system requirement to run SNIP are:

 Your firewall must also allow others to connect to SNIP on the port you have selected (typically 2101), and your user community must be able to find your through a host address (either an IP address or a host name and DNS).

 The Enterprise versions of SNIP use a build-in SMTP email service (on various ports) to to send outbound email to your registered NTRIP Clients and to the operator.
-This may be relayed to your corporate server or to SCSC operated mail servers depending on the your configuration setup.
+This may be relayed to your corporate server or to the SCSC operated mail servers depending on the your configuration setup.

 Use on Window XP

-While not officially supported, some users operate SNIP on older Windows XP nodes as well.
+While never officially supported, some users operate SNIP on older Windows XP nodes as well.
 With release 1.12 and Rev 2.x onward, this is no longer possible.
 The underlying DLLs no longer will run on this older system and require Win7 or better.
 If you have an XP node you are using as an NTRIP Server to feed another SNIP node, this page may be of value to you.

 Use on maxOs and/or with WINE

 While not officially supported, some users operate SNIP on WINE.
 The most common issues reported are that the font families used by SNIP (various common true type fonts) are not found in the WINE environment, producing charts and images with no labels.
 Various level in emulation in the serial port process may cause unneeded latency in corrections data, but this remains unproven.
+This mode of operation also requires that suitable true type fonts be installed and available.

 Running as a Service

 By default SNIP runs as a process with access to the windowing GUI system (interact with the desktop in Microsoft terminology).
-You can also set SNIP to run as a service, but it must be granted access to the windowing GUI system.
+You can also set SNIP to run as a service, but it must also be granted access to the windowing GUI system.
 Some users prefer this mode for unattended 24/7 operation.